Great Yarmouth railway station: Carriage sidings

-In 2010 the unused sidings were purchased by Great Yarmouth Borough Council, intended for use as a freight terminal despite the lack of rail connection to the town's port.
+In 2010, the unused sidings were purchased by Great Yarmouth Borough Council; they were intended for use as a freight terminal, despite the lack of rail connection to the town's port.
 It was hoped that 10,000 tonnes of sugar cane per week would be carried from Yarmouth to Cantley.
 The need to use a lorry shuttle between the docks and the rail yard, along with a £3.2 million quote for replacing the sidings at Cantley, saw the plan dropped.

 In May 2020, Eastern Rail Services commenced a lease with Norfolk County Council and Network Rail for Yarmouth Vauxhall sidings.
-Managing director James Steward said the siding matched ERS' requirement for an East Anglian site to base its rolling stock.
-Following extensive de-vegetation works, Direct Rail Services 37402 became the first locomotive in 19 years to run into the sidings on 26 May 2020, followed the next day by it delivering five former Abellio Greater Anglia Mark 3 coaches for storage.
-On 6 July 2020 ERS was authorised a license exemption permitting them to operate trains within the site.
+Managing director James Steward said the siding "matched ERS's requirement for an East Anglian site to base its rolling stock."
+Following extensive de-vegetation works, Direct Rail Services 37402 became the first locomotive in 19 years to run into the sidings on 26 May 2020, followed the next day by it delivering five former Greater Anglia Mark 3 coaches for storage.
+On 6 July 2020, ERS was authorised a licence exemption permitting them to operate trains within the site.

 Class 08 08762, owned by Eastern Rail Services' sister company RMS Locotec, was delivered by road from Heaton TMD on 16 June 2020 to take up shunting duties on site.

 Recent developments

-A campaign was launched in 2010 to bring Great Yarmouth Station up-to-date, called the "Fix Great Yarmouth Station" campaign.
-The project attracted more than 3,000 pledges of support.
+A campaign was launched in 2010 to bring the station up-to-date, called the Fix Great Yarmouth Station campaign.
+The project attracted around 3,000 pledges of support on-line.

-During 2012 Great Yarmouth Community Trust, in partnership with Greater Anglia, provided a welcoming and information service at the station for incoming holidaymakers and tourists.
-This service was operated as 'Welcome Host' and continued in 2013.
-The service was run on a voluntary basis.
+During 2012, Great Yarmouth Community Trust, in partnership with Greater Anglia, provided a welcoming and information service at the station for incoming holidaymakers and tourists.
+This service was operated as Welcome Host and continued in 2013; it was run on a voluntary basis.

-In 2017, signalling and track layout changes saw the lifting of the tracks leading into Platform 1, reducing the number of operational platforms at the station to three.
+In 2017, signalling and track layout changes saw the lifting of the tracks leading into platform 1, reducing the number of operational platforms at the station to three.

-In 2018 it was announced that the station would benefit from £710,000 of investment, redeveloping the entrance and surrounding areas, with the work being funded by the New Anglia Local Enterprise Partnership's Growth Deal.
+In 2018, it was announced that the station would benefit from £710,000 of investment, redeveloping the entrance and surrounding areas, with the work being funded by the New Anglia Local Enterprise Partnership's Growth Deal.
 The project was completed in November 2018.